Sindhi language: Case markers

+There are several ablative case markers formed from the spatial postpositions and the ablative ending -ā̃.
+These indicate complex motion such as "from inside of".

+Finally, some case markers are found in medieval Sindhi literature and/or modern poetic Sindhi, and otherwise not used in standard speech.

+Complex postpositions

+The complex postpositions are formed with a case marker, usually the genitive but sometimes the ablative.
+Many are listed below.

 Vocabulary

 According to historian Nabi Bux Baloch, most Sindhi vocabulary is from ancient Sanskrit.
 However, owing to the influence of the Persian language over the subcontinent, Sindhi has adapted many words from Persian and Arabic.
 It has also borrowed from English and Hindustani.
 Today, Sindhi in Pakistan is slightly influenced by Urdu, with more borrowed Perso-Arabic elements, while Sindhi in India is influenced by Hindi, with more borrowed tatsam Sanskrit elements.

 Writing systems

 Sindhis in Pakistan use a version of the Perso-Arabic script with new letters adapted to Sindhi phonology, while in India a greater variety of scripts are in use, including Devanagari, Khudabadi, Khojki, and Gurmukhi.
 Perso-Arabic for Sindhi was also made digitally accessible relatively earlier.

 The earliest attested records in Sindhi are from the 15th century.
 Before the standardisation of Sindhi orthography, numerous forms of Devanagari and Laṇḍā scripts were used for trading.
 For literary and religious purposes, a Perso-Arabic script developed by Abul-Hasan as-Sindi and Gurmukhi (a subset of Laṇḍā) were used.
 Another two scripts, Khudabadi and Shikarpuri, were reforms of the Landa script.
 During British rule in the late 19th century, the Perso-Arabic script was decreed standard over Devanagari.